jim-schilling/jpy-sync-db-lite/README.md

 **Parameters:**
 - `batch_sql`: SQL string containing multiple statements separated by semicolons
-- `allow_select`: If True, allows SELECT statements (default: True).
-If False, raises an error if SELECT statements are found

 **Returns:**
 List of dictionaries containing results for each statement:
 - `statement`: The actual SQL statement executed
-- `operation`: 'fetch', 'execute', or 'error'
+- `operation`: 'fetch' or 'execute'
-- `result`: Query results (for SELECT) or True (for other operations)
-- `row_count`: Number of rows affected/returned
-- `error`: Error message (only for failed statements)
+- `result`: DbResult for each statement (fetch has data populated, execute has rowcount)

 **Features:**
 - **Robust SQL parsing** using sqlparse library for reliable statement parsing